HyperAgents/hmas/scenarios/regulation.md

-## 2) Violation of a rule by lying on its profile data.
+## 2) Feature : violation of a rule by lying on its profile data.

     Fabiana Gordana (@j) is browsing on the web page of UbarDrugSTORE.